ehwest/mdn_qms/CM_Communication_Materials/CM_0001_Quality_Manual.md

 ## Purpose

-The "Quality Manual" used by all associates and/or employees is the current baselined "master" branch of the [Quality Management System](https://github.com/ehwest/mdn_qms) documented by the mdn_qms "git" repository.
+The "Quality Manual" used by all Medical Data Networks LLC associates and/or employees is the current baselined "master" branch of the
+[Quality Management System](https://github.com/ehwest/mdn_qms) documented by the mdn_qms "git" repository.
 Changes to the Quality Management system are therefore immediately applicable to all work following the QMS.